Stephen Ziliak: Haiku Economics

 His invisible hand haiku has been erroneously credited to Etheridge Knight and Matsuo Basho.
-(For example, in Kalle Lasn's Meme Wars: The Creative Destruction of Neoclassical Economics.)
 In 2008 and 2009 Ziliak's work on haiku economics gained international attention following a series of articles published in the Wall Street Journal, The Economist, The Chronicle of Higher Education, and National Public Radio.
-In 2011 he published an essay in Poetry magazine, "Haiku Economics: On Money, Metaphor, and the Invisible Hand," which the editors of Poetry cite as the most-read essay in 2011 and in the history of their non-fiction "The View from Here" column, which has featured essays by Richard Rorty, Christopher Hitchens, and many others.
+In 2011 he published an essay in Poetry magazine, "Haiku Economics: On Money, Metaphor, and the Invisible Hand".

 Guinnessometrics

-Ziliak's current projects include Guinnessometrics, that is, a wholesale rethinking of experimental philosophy and econometric practice after William S. Gosset (1876-1937) aka "Student", the inventor of "Student's" t and celebrated Head Brewer of Guinness.
-Ziliak's Guinnessometrics was twice featured on BBC Radio 4's "More or Less" program, hosted by Tim Harford, and later in many other media such as The Wall Street Journal Europe, Financial Times, Salon and The Washington Post.
-Guinnessometrics argues that randomization plus statistical significance does not equal validity.
-Validity is proven by other means, including deliberately balanced and stratified experiments, small series of independent and repeated samples controlling for real not merely random error, and an economic approach to the logic of uncertainty.
+Ziliak's current projects include Guinnessometrics, a wholesale rethinking of experimental philosophy and econometric practice.
+He argues that randomization plus statistical significance does not equal validity, but that it must be proven by other means, including deliberately balanced and stratified experiments, small series of independent and repeated samples controlling for real error, and an economic approach to the logic of uncertainty.

-His work showing the history and power of balanced over randomized controlled trials, rival techniques which Ziliak traces back to the early 1900s and the Guinness Brewery in Dublin, has been noted by Tim Harford, Casey Mulligan, and others for its deep challenge to randomized field experiments after John List, Steve Levitt, Esther Duflo, and others.
 In July 2008 Ziliak was invited by the International Biometric Society and the Irish Statistical Association to present his work in Dublin on "Guinnessometrics: The Economic Foundation of Student's t," in celebration of the 100th anniversary of W.S.
 Gosset's aka "Student's" t-distribution and test.
-Standing on stage with Sir David Cox and Stephen Senn, the biostatistician and president of the American Statistical Association Chicago Chapter Borko Jovanovic quipped that Ziliak "looked, at first, like a little kid walking around the British Museum.
-Then he began to speak, which he could probably do for two weeks straight".
 In 2010 Ziliak and British statistician Stephen Senn exchanged views in The Lancet.